Multidisciplinary Studies (M.A.)

 - a detailed outline of the proposed plan of study, including specific courses.

-Identification and consent of a principal adviser (see Advisement section).
-(Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate School office.)
+- Identification and consent of a principal adviser.
+Information regarding advisement can be found in the Overview section.
+(Those students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate Studies Office.)

 In addition, all applicants must review the Admission to a Graduate Program section in this catalog

 - Completion of a minimum of 30 credit hours, comprising at least 15 hours of 600- and 700-level courses, including the master’s thesis.

 - A maximum of 18 credit hours may be taken in a discipline that offers a master’s degree when the student does a master’s thesis (6 credits).

 - A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 - A maximum of 15 credit hours may be taken at another accredited institution.
 This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy, and have the prior approval of the principal adviser.

 - Only grades of B or better will be accepted as transfer credit.
 An official transcript showing transfer credit must be submitted to the Graduate Studies Office.

 - Coursework (including transfer credit) must be completed within the six-year period immediately preceding the date of completion of the program.